libslack(str) - string module

 List *str_regexpr(const char *pattern, const String *text, int cflags, int eflags)

-str_regexpr(3) is an interface to POSIX 1003.2-compliant regular expression matching. pattern is a regular expression. text is the string to be searched for matches. cflags is passed to regcomp(3) along with REG_EXTENDED. eflags is passed to regexec(3).
+is passed to regexec(3).
 On success, returns a List of (at most 33) Strings containing the matching substring followed by the matching substrings of any parenthesised subexpressions.
 It is the caller's responsibility to deallocate the list with list_release(3) or list_destroy(3).
-On error (including no match), returns null with errno set appropriately.
-Only use this function when the regular expression will be used only once.
-Otherwise, use regexpr_compile(3) or regcomp(3) and str_regexpr_compiled(3) or regexpr_compiled(3) or regexec(3).
+On error (including no match), returns null

-Note: If you require perl pattern matching, you could use Philip Hazel's PCRE package, ftp://ftp.cus.cam.ac.uk/pub/software/programs/pcre/ or link against the perl library itself.
+Note: If you require perl pattern matching, you could use Philip Hazel's PCRE package, ftp://ftp.cus.cam.ac.uk/pub/software/programs/pcre/

 List *str_regexpr_unlocked(const char *pattern, const String *text, int cflags, int eflags)

-Equivalent to str_regexpr(3) except that text is not read-locked.
+Equivalent to str_regexpr(3) except that text

 List *str_regexpr_with_locker(Locker *locker, const char *pattern, const String *text, int cflags, int eflags)

-Equivalent to str_regexpr(3) except that multiple threads accessing the new list will be synchronised by locker.
+Equivalent to str_regexpr(3) except that multiple threads accessing the new list will be synchronised by locker

 List *str_regexpr_with_locker_unlocked(Locker *locker, const char *pattern, const String *text, int cflags, int eflags)

-Equivalent to str_regexpr_with_locker(3) except that text is not read-locked.
+Equivalent to str_regexpr_with_locker(3) except that text

 List *regexpr(const char *pattern, const char *text, int cflags, int eflags)